 How does low testosterone cause ED?
 Low testosterone levels in men are not uncommon, in fact they affect almost 40% of men aged 45 and older, although it’s also important to remember that low testosterone levels can affect men of any age.
-Changes in testosterone levels have been associated with a number of health conditions, including obesity, type 2 diabetes, metabolic syndrome, heart problems and Erectile Dysfunction.
+Changes in testosterone levels have been associated with a number of health conditions, including obesity, type 2 diabetes, metabolic syndrome, heart problems, chronic fatigue, and Erectile Dysfunction.

 What is testosterone?